SyndicateGit/mini-message-board/readme.md

 # Project Name
 Mini Message Board

-Learning project for learning express and mongoDB/mongoose.
+Learning project for learning express.
 Post message on a message board with account name shown.
-Performs simple CRUD operations to mongoDB through Mongoose API.
+Utilizes express and EJS view engine.

 ## Table of Contents